codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 Use the `colors` property of the `theme` option to set the hex value for the `primary` color for buttons, links, and loading animations.

-### Additional consent journey

-If you want your user to agree to additional uses of their data after they have connected a platform, set the `enableAdditionalConsent` option to `true`.
-This will display an extra consent journey to the customers on their subsequent visits to the Link flow.
-Next, use [custom text](/auth-flow/authorize-embedded-link#custom-text) to manage the content displayed to them during this journey.

-By default, this option is set to `false`.

 ### Source types

 The `sourceTypes` option controls the source types the user can connect via the Link flow.
 Use the `accounting`, `banking`, `commerce`, and `businessDocuments` properties to indicate the desired source type.
 If you want a source type to be displayed, you must also provide its following properties: